Data Drift, Model Drift & Automated Retraining

 - run: python registry/train_mlflow.py # train a challenger

 - run: python registry/promote.py # promote ONLY if it beats championRead what this does end to end.
 A cheap weekly job checks for drift.
-If none, it does nothing and costs pennies.
-If drift is found, it retrains on fresh data, registers the result as a challenger in the MLflow registry, and runs the exact champion/challenger promotion from part five — which moves the production alias only if the new model actually wins.
-And because part five wired serving to load models:/house-price@production, the next time a pod starts or restarts it picks up the promoted model — no image rebuild, no code change.
-Drift detected, model retrained, better model promoted, and on the pods' next cycle the traffic shifts — a human only gets involved if they want to.
+If there's none, it does nothing and costs almost nothing.
+If drift is found, it retrains on fresh data, registers the result as a challenger in the MLflow registry, and runs the exact champion/challenger promotion from part five, which moves the production alias only if the new model actually wins.
+And because part five made serving load models:/house-price@production, the next time a pod starts or restarts, it picks up the promoted model — no image rebuild, no code change.
+Drift detected, model retrained, better model promoted, and on the pods' next restart the traffic moves over.
+A human only gets involved if they want to.

 This is the feedback arrow from part one's lifecycle diagram, finally closed.
-The loop that made ML different from a normal web service — the one that meant a frozen model rots — now has a system watching for the rot and healing it.
+The loop that made ML different from a normal web service — the one that meant a frozen model decays — now has a system watching for that decay and repairing it.

 What's next

 That's the last missing piece.
 We've gone from a model in a notebook to a self-serving, self-scaling, self-monitoring, and now self-healing system: it notices when its own predictions are going stale and does something about it.
-In part ten we step back and assemble everything — API, Docker, CI/CD, MLflow, Kubernetes, Terraform, monitoring, and drift — into one coherent end-to-end platform, and walk the full path a change takes from git push to a promoted model serving traffic.
+In part eleven we step back and assemble everything (API, Docker, CI/CD, MLflow, Kubernetes, Terraform, monitoring, and drift) into one complete end-to-end platform, and walk the full path a change takes from git push to a promoted model serving traffic.
 The drift detector and retrain workflow are in the series repo under drift/ and .github/.
-See you in part ten — the finale.
+See you in part eleven, the finale.